near/near-api-js/CONTRIBUTING.md

 # Contributing to Near JavaScript API

 First off, thanks for taking the time to contribute!
-We look forward to to your contributions. 🎉
+We look forward to your contributions. 🎉

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.